MicrosoftDocs/customer-voice/fp-docs/analyze-survey-invitations.md

 - **Failed invitations**: Number of failed invitations in the last week.

 - **Invitation status**: A pie chart showing the distribution of survey invitations by status.
+Following statues are displayed:

+  - **Queued**: The survey invitation email is queued to be sent.
+  - **Sent**: The survey invitation email is successfully delivered to the recipient.
+  - **Failed**: The survey invitation email is not delivered to the recipient due to an incorrect email address or any other error.
+  - **Responded**: The recipient has responded to the survey.
+  - **Unsubscribed**: The recipient has unsubscribed from receiving the survey related emails.
+  - **Read**: The survey invitation email is read or opened.
+  - **Delayed**: There is some delay is delivering the survey invitation email and is being retried.

 - **Invitation trend**: A line chart showing the distribution of survey invitation trends.